sundarrajnithish/F1-Stats-CAN-MATLAB/README.md

 The visualization components include color-coded scopes, numeric displays, and automatic workspace logging—all functioning identically to our hardware-dependent implementation but without the compatibility headaches.

-Throughout my testing across multiple MATLAB versions in our university lab, I found this approach to be remarkably robust.
-Even when students had limited MATLAB licenses or older versions installed on their laptops, the universal model performed consistently.
-This adaptability proved especially valuable during remote learning periods when access to university hardware was limited.
+Throughout my testing across multiple MATLAB versions and environments, I found this approach to be remarkably robust.
+Even with limited MATLAB licenses or older versions, the universal model performed consistently.
+This adaptability proved especially valuable when working with teams that had varying technical setups and access to hardware.

-The design philosophy behind this model reflects what I learned during my master's program about creating truly portable engineering solutions.
+The design philosophy behind this model reflects my commitment to creating truly portable engineering solutions.
 While the CAN-based approach offers excellent real-world integration, the universal model demonstrates how clever use of fundamental building blocks can overcome practical limitations without sacrificing core functionality.
-This balance between theoretical correctness and practical usability is something I strived to achieve throughout my academic projects.
+This balance between technical sophistication and practical usability is something I strive to achieve in all my engineering projects.

 ## 📋 Requirements